sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 The following registries allow for the registration of index values and names.
 New registrations will be permitted through either the Standards Action policy or the Specification Required policy {{BCP26}}.
 The latter SHOULD be used only for registrations requested by SDOs outside the IETF.
 New index values will be provided on a First Come First Served as defined by {{BCP26}}.

-The following registries also reserve the integer-based index values in the range of -1 to -256 for private use as defined by {{BCP26}} in section 4.1.
+The following registries also reserve the integer-based index values in the range of -1 to -256 for private use as defined by {{BCP26}} in Section 4.1.
 This allows values -1 to -24 to be expressed as a single uint_8t in CBOR, and values -25 to -256 to be expressed using an additional uint_8t in CBOR.

 {: #iana-private-use}
 ### Private Use of Index and Name Values